aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 #### **Store Customization**

-- **Homepage Content:** Control featured categories, the main banner, and a gallery for store photos.
+- **Homepage Content:** Control featured categories, the main banner, an interactive map on the website and a gallery for store photos.
 - **Shipping Rules:** Set custom shipping fees based on customer regions.
 - **Site Information:** Easily update general content like team members and partners.
 - **Site theme:** The admin can set the primary, secondary and the header banner from the Themes panel.